 31 You can all prophesy in turn so that everyone may be instructed and encouraged.
 32 The spirits of prophets are subject to the control of prophets.
 33 For God is not a God of disorder but of peace – as in all the congregations of the Lord’s people.
 34 Women should remain silent in the congregations.
 They are not allowed to speak, but must be in submission, as the law says.
 35 If they want to enquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in a gathering.
 36 Did the word of God originate with you?
 Or are you the only people it has reached?
 37 If anyone thinks they are a prophet or otherwise gifted by the Spirit, let them acknowledge that what I am writing to you is the Lord’s command.
 38 But if anyone ignores this, they will themselves be ignored.
 39 Therefore, my brothers and sisters, be eager to prophesy…

-If women must be totally silent in church assemblies, verse 34 contradicts an earlier one (1 Corinthians 11:5) about women praying and prophesying in gatherings that are obviously mixed.
-(Female prophets are mentioned also in Acts 21:9.)
-God does not contradict himself, so the dilemma must be resolved.
+If women must be totally silent in church assemblies, verse 34 contradicts an earlier one in the same letter (1 Corinthians 11:5) about women praying and prophesying in gatherings that are evidently mixed.
+Female prophets are mentioned in Acts 21:9, moreover.
+The apparent contradiction must be resolved.
 Verse 34 goes on to state that women must not speak but “must be in submission, as the law says”.
-What law is that?
-It is not the Law of Moses written in the Pentateuch, which nowhere states that women may not speak in mixed gatherings.
-This prohibition seems to have existed in synagogues, for Jewish tradition or ‘oral law’, written down later in the Talmud, contains multiple statements against a woman’s voice.
-The key to Paul’s passage is that he immediately becomes sarcastic with the Corinthians (in verse 36): Did the word of God originate with you?
+That is not the Law of Moses written in the Pentateuch, which nowhere states that women may not speak in mixed gatherings.
+This prohibition appears to have existed in synagogues, for Jewish tradition or ‘oral law’, written down later in the Talmud, includes multiple statements against a woman’s voice.
+The key is that Paul becomes sarcastic in verse 36: Did the word of God originate with you?
 Or are you the only people it has reached?… What I am writing to YOU is the Lord’s command.
-This makes sense if verses 34 and 35 are words that the Corinthians have asserted – probably from Jewish converts – which Paul is quoting back at them in order to refute them.
-Verses 34 and 35 are not Paul’s directives, and they should be written inside quotation marks.
-Paul is refuting them in order to explain that women are free to speak.
+This makes sense if verses 34 and 35 are words that the Corinthians have asserted – presumably from Jewish converts – which Paul is quoting back at them specifically to refute.
+Verses 34 and 35 should be written in quotation marks.
+(Ancient manuscripts of scripture contain no punctuation at all.)
+Paul is refuting them in order to explain that women do not have to be totally silent.

 What of the second passage, 1 Timothy 2:11-14?
 It reads: